casework/ontology.caseontology.org/CONTRIBUTE.md

 4. Run `make`.  (`make -j` will work.)
 5. Run `git add case`.
 This will pick up all file deletions and new file creations.
 6. Commit the changes.
-7. Push to Github.
+7. Push to GitHub.

+### Deployment update directions

+After a new ontology documentation state has been pushed to GitHub, follow these steps:

-8. Run `git pull` in the deployment space.
+1. Run `git pull` in the deployment space.

 ## Directions for deployment of this repository as a documentation service